Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media

 \subsubsection{Inversion approaches using ray approximation to heterogeneous Green's function}

 Below, the procedure for implementing the inversion approach based on the Green's function is explained.
-For evaluating the effectiveness of the proposed Hessian-free inversion approach, the approach used in \cite{Javaherian2} was used as the benchmark.
-The image reconstruction is determining the squared slowness map, $m$, which minimises the objective function \eqref{eq:objective-function}.
-The inverse problem is solved via discretising the objective function at a number of frequencies within the frequency range of the transducers, and linearisation and minimisation of the objective function from low to high frequencies until the computed update direction for the linearised subproblem associated with a frequency set becomes smaller than a tolerance.
-For computing the residual \eqref{eq:residual}, the measured Green's function $\hat{g}{(\omega,r,e)}$ is derived by deconvolving the excitation pulse from the measured (simulated) pressure time series.
-Here, the deconvolution was performed using a Tikhonov regularised inversion approach in the frequency domain \cite{Petrovic}.
-Also, each Green’s function $g{(m;\omega,r,e)}$ included in the residual \eqref{eq:residual} is approximated on the last points of the linked rays computed on the last update of the sound speed.
+To evaluate the effectiveness of the proposed Hessian-free inversion approach, the method used in \cite{Javaherian2} serves as the benchmark.
+The goal of the inversion is to determine the squared slowness map, $m$, which minimizes the objective function \eqref{eq:objective-function}.
+This problem is solved by discretizing the objective function at a range of frequencies within the frequency band of the transducers, and performing linearization and minimization from low to high frequencies until the computed update direction for the linearized subproblem associated with a frequency set becomes smaller than a specified tolerance.
+To compute the residual \eqref{eq:residual}, the measured Green's function $\hat{g}{(\omega,r,e)}$ is derived by deconvolving the excitation pulse from the measured (simulated) pressure time series.
+Additionally, each Green's function $g{(m;\omega,r,e)}$ included in the residual \eqref{eq:residual} is approximated at the last points of the linked rays, computed using the most recent update of the sound speed.